-The Board of Directors and Stockholders Virtusa Corporation and Subsidiaries:
+The Board of Directors and Stockholders Virtusa Corporation:

-We have audited Virtusa Corporation and Subsidiaries' internal control over financial reporting as of March 31, 2015, based on criteria established in Internal Control-Integrated Framework (1992) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Virtusa Corporation and Subsidiaries' management is responsible for maintaining effective internal control over financial reporting, included in the accompanying Report of Management on Internal Control over Financial Reporting.
+We have audited Virtusa Corporation's internal control over financial reporting as of March 31, 2016, based on criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+Virtusa Corporation's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Report of Management on Internal Control over Financial Reporting.
 Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.